Probability of Causation with Sample Selection: A Reanalysis of the Impacts of J\'ovenes en Acci\'on on Formality: Introduction

 Concerning its theoretical contribution, our work is inserted in two research areas: identification of probabilities of causation and identification in the presence of sample selection.

 \cite{Heckman1997} motivate the focus on a parameter closely connected to the probability of causation based on the political economy of policy evaluation.
-They argue that a program would only be adopted in a democracy if it benefited most people in the population.
-They make either strong probabilistic assumptions or parametric assumptions to point-identify this parameter, while we focus entirely on partial identification strategies that are based on a menu of easily interpretable assumptions.
+They argue that a program would only be adopted in a democracy if it benefited most people in the population. {They either make strong probabilistic assumptions or impose model restrictions on treatment take-up decisions} to point-identify this parameter, while we focus entirely on partial identification strategies based on a menu of easily interpretable assumptions.

-\cite{Pearl1999} and \cite{Tian2000} discuss how to interpret and partially identify probabilities of causation in a single population where agents are always observed. \cite{Cinelli2021} extend their work by combining experimental results from multiple trials to extrapolate probabilities of causation from one pothoseo a different population.
+\cite{Pearl1999} and \cite{Tian2000} discuss how to interpret and partially identify probabilities of causation in a single population where agents are always observed. \cite{Cinelli2021} extend their work by combining experimental results from multiple trials to extrapolate probabilities of causation from one population to a different population.
 Moreover, \cite{Jun2019} extend their work by considering endogenous selection into treatment.

-We extend the work by \cite{Pearl1999} and \cite{Tian2000} to a different direction.
+We extend the work by \cite{Pearl1999} and \cite{Tian2000} in a different direction.
 We identify probabilities of causation when the agents' realized outcomes may not be observed due to endogenous sample selection.
 To do so, we combine the tools developed in the literature about probabilities of causation with the trimming bounds developed in the sample selection literature \citep{Horowitz1995,Lee2009,Chen2015,Bartalotti2021}.

-Concerning its empirical contribution, our work is inserted in the literature about job training programs. \cite{Attanasio2011} and \cite{Attanasio2017} analyze the average treatment effect (ATE) of \emph{Jóvenes en Acción} on short and long-term outcomes associated with labor force attachment.
+Concerning its empirical contribution, our work is inserted in the literature about job training programs. \cite{Attanasio2011} and \cite{Attanasio2017} analyze the average treatment effect (ATE) of \textit{Jóvenes en Acción} on short and long-term outcomes associated with labor force attachment.
 We extend their work by analyzing a treatment effect parameter that focuses on job quality instead of labor force attachment.
-Importantly, \cite{Blanco2018} also analyzes the impact of a job training program on job quality using partial identification strategies.
-However, we focus on different contexts (\emph{Job Corps} v. \emph{Jóvenes en Acción}) and on different target parameters (Quantile Treatment Effects v.
+Importantly, \cite{Blanco2018} also analyze the impact of a job training program on job quality using partial identification strategies.
+However, we focus on different contexts (\textit{Job Corps} v. \textit{Jóvenes en Acción}) and different target parameters (Quantile Treatment Effects v.
 Probabilities of Causation).